boryspaulewicz/bhsdtr/Readme.md

 single-criterion SDT model is untestable, because the data and the model have the same dimensionality (=2).
 The main reason for using SDT is to deconfound sensitivity and bias.
-This can only be achieved if the SDT model is approximately true, but there is no way to test if it is approximately true in the single-criterion case.
+This can only be achieved if the SDT model is approximately true, but there is no way to test it in the single-criterion case.
 The SDT model becomes testable (e.g., by comparing the theoretical and the observed ROC curves) when it is generalized - by introducing additional criteria - to the version that accomodates ratings (e.g., "I am almost certain that this item is new").

 SDT is a *non-linear* model.
 An immediate consequence of non-linearity is that inference based on data aggregated over random grouping